 Provides suggestions about how to address the fears in our vulnerable populations, particularly children.

-Highlights 3 particular subgroups of the refugee & immigrant populations that are particularly vulnerable: Muslim women, refugee & immigrant children, and undocumented immigrants.
+Ways to address fear and safety concerns in the community, highlighting 3 particular subgroups of the refugee & immigrant populations that are particularly vulnerable: Muslim women, refugee & immigrant children, and undocumented immigrants.

 Immigration Raids: The Impact on Families